jessequiroga/gatsby-blog/content/stash/programmatic-problem-solving/index.md

 Upon visiting the [Leaf website](http://www.weareleaf.com), it won't take you long to conclude that we're process driven.
 We love simplifying complex tasks and increasing efficiency by implementing the right processes.

-Problem solving is no exception to that rule and, depending on the problem at hand, can be an overwhelming task.
-Solving a complex problem or crushing a pesky software bug can make you feel like a hero, just to shatter your ego minutes later.
+I wanted to apply this thinking to a task we deal with on a daily basis, problem solving.

-By following a pragmatic approach to problem solving, you can limit the often overwhelming feeling that comes with a particularly irksome problem.
+Depending on the nature of the problem at hand, it can be an overwhelming task.
+Solving a complex problem or crushing a pesky software bug has the potential to make you feel like a hero, just to shatter your ego minutes later.
+Breaking it up into practical steps leaves you with a process to fall back on and help you stay focused when solving particularly irksome and elusive problems.

 This article outlines the pragmatic framework I use to approach problems, it's aimed at software engineering, but can be just as useful in day-to-day life or when tackling other work-related tasks and it's as easy as 1, 2...5.